 Be aware that some appliances typically require more maintenance than others.
 Dryers, for instance, have a tendency to break down.
 You should factor additional maintenance into your anticipated expenses when providing this kind of appliance to your tenant.

 Question 2: Do I have to maintain the appliances I’m providing to my tenants?

 The answer, in this case, is not cut and dry.
 What if you provide your tenants with appliances and they break due to tenant misuse or neglect?
 Your lease agreement needs to clearly outline how issues with appliances will be handled, as well as who is required to maintain them.
 If your lease is silent on appliances, by default, you will be legally required to maintain them the duration of your lease.

 We recommend adding two clauses into your lease agreement around appliances.
 The language we use in our lease agreement is listed below.

-This clause protects you as a landlord from being responsible for the maintenance of appliances when they are deemed to have been abused or neglected by the tenant.
+Clause #1: “Tenant is responsible for tenant-caused damage and neglect.”
+This clause protects the landlord from being held responsible for the maintenance of appliances when they are deemed to have been abused or neglected by the tenant.

+Clause #2: “Owner has option to repair, replace, or remove appliances if they cease to function.”
 This clause gives you more options when it comes to appliances in your rental property.
 For example, if you provide a dryer that stops working, you have the option to repair it, replace it, or remove it.
 Our suggestion to landlords and rental property owners is that you act in a way that keeps your tenants happy and well taken care of.
-However, this clause protects you from defaulting to being legally bound to maintaining an appliance.
+However, this clause protects you from being legally bound to maintaining an appliance.

 If you’re a client of Grace Property Management, our lease already has these types of clauses built in.
 If you are self-managing your rental properties or portfolio and have questions, please don’t hesitate to give our team a call.
 We are happy to be of service to Colorado rental investors however we can!
 303-255-1990